berkinercan/BredaApplicationAssesment/README.md

 * Player.cpp - represents the player object.
 It reads the png file for the character and animation details.

 # Challenges
-Attempting to implemet a game is a very detailed and rewarding task.
-The following tasks was very challenging for me;
+Attempting to implement a game is a very detailed and rewarding task.
+The following points were very challenging for me;
+* This was my first attempt to program in C++, as well as my first attempt to implemet a game.
-* Using the Visual Studio IDE comprehensively (Tutorial shows the steps for Eclipse, I was not always the same steps for Visual Studio)
+* Using the Visual Studio IDE comprehensively (Tutorial shows the steps for Eclipse, thus it was time to time different than Visual Studio)
 * Importing SDL Library and the linker setup
 * Drawing additional game objects.
 I believe I could have succeded on this challenge as well, If I could have more time.